-The Office is organized into portfolio teams, intended to align with related audit entities and to foster expertise in the various areas of audit activity.
-The portfolios, loosely based on the government's own ministry organization, are each headed by a Director, who oversees and is responsible for the audits within the assigned portfolio.
+The Office is organized into portfolio teams-a framework that attempts to align related audit entities and to foster expertise in the various areas of audit activity.
+The portfolios, which are loosely based on the government's own ministry organization, are each headed by a Director, who oversees and is responsible for the audits within the assigned portfolio.
 Assisting the Directors and rounding out the teams are a number of audit Managers and various other audit staff (see Figure 1).

-The Auditor General, the Deputy Auditor General, the Directors, and the Managers of Human Resources and of Communications and Government Advertising make up the Office's Senior Management Committee.
+The Auditor General, the Deputy Auditor General, the Directors, and the Managers of Human Resources and of Communications and Government Advertising Review make up the Office's Senior Management Committee.